List of international presidential trips made by Claudia Sheinbaum

 This is a list of international presidential trips made by Claudia Sheinbaum, the 66th and current president of Mexico.
-Claudia Sheinbaum has made 5 international trips to 5 countries during her presidency so far, which began on October 1, 2024.
+Claudia Sheinbaum has made 6 international trips to 7 countries during her presidency so far, which began on 1 October 2024.

+According to Article 88 of the Constitution of Mexico, the president may leave the country for up to seven days by informing the Senate or, where applicable, the Permanent Commission in advance of the reasons for the absence, as well as of the results of the measures carried out.
+For absences longer than seven days, permission from the Senate or the Permanent Commission is required.

 Summary

 The number of visits per country where President Sheinbaum traveled are: